jeffaudi/playground-plums/docs/source/api_doc/plums.plot.plot.rst

 one *porcelain interface* behaviour may significantly differ from another, one should read each class documentation individually rather than relying on the |Plot| to assume subclasses behaviour.

-.. automodule:: playground_plums.plot
+.. automodule:: plums.plot
     :members: Plot
     :undoc-members:
     :show-inheritance:
     :member-order: bysource

-.. automodule:: playground_plums.plot
+.. automodule:: plums.plot
     :members: StandardPlot, PairPlot
     :undoc-members:
     :show-inheritance: